ayrat555/tiny_evm/README.md

 3. You read description of [EVM Tests](http://ethereum-tests.readthedocs.io/en/latest/test_types/vm_tests.html)
 4. You implement a simple interpreter and check against tests (only values that we check in tests are remaining gas and acoount's storage after code execution).
 5. You send your solution to us.

+The main task is to understand how EVM works because in this position you'll be working on much more complex version of EVM.